shadowsocks/ShadowsocksX-NG/README.md

 	- Local socks5 timeout.
 	- If enable UDP relay.
 	- GFW List url.
+- Manual spesify network service profiles which would be configure the proxy.
+- Could reorder shadowsocks profiles by drag & drop in servers preferences panel.

-## Diferences with orignal ShadowsocksX
+## Different from orignal ShadowsocksX

 Run ss-local as backgroud service through launchd, not in app process.
 So after you quit the app, the ss-local maybe is still running.